puremourning/vimspector/README.md

 to them.
 This support is unique to vimspector and on top of (complementary to) any such support in actual debug adapters.

-# What Vimsector is not
+# What Vimspector is not

 Vimspector is a vim UI on top of the Debug Adapter Protocol.
 It's intended to be high level and convenient for day-to-day debugging tasks.